 - Don’t fall behind on sleep.
 Sleep affects mood and physical health.
 Challenges look a lot more manageable when rested.
 And there is only so much your brain can absorb in a day.

 - Exercise 4+ days per week (or more).
 It could be club soccer or even try one of the many (free) classes that rec sports offer on campus.
-This is super important, and your body and mind will benefit in many ways.
-Keep searching and trying things out until you find activities and a schedule that works for you — but schedule this in.
+This is super important; your body and mind will benefit in many ways.
+Keep searching and trying things until you find activities and a schedule that works for you — but schedule this in.

 - Eat whole, minimally processed foods — lots of whole grains, beans, vegetables, and fruits.
-The vast majority of serotonin is produced in your gut and other neurochemicals that regulate mood and cognition; the good bacteria that produce these thrive on fiber from these foods.
+Most serotonin is produced in your gut and other neurochemicals that regulate mood and cognition; the good bacteria that produce these thrive on fiber from these foods.
 Minimize sugar, chips, and other processed foods.
-Treats are ok periodically (if more than periodically, they are not treats — then they are your diet).
-Meat should be only a small part of your diet; try to completely avoid processed meats (e.g., bacon).
+Treats are okay periodically (if more than periodically, they are not treats — then they are your diet).
+Meat should be only a small part of your diet; try to avoid processed meats (e.g., bacon) completely.
 And red meats are bad, too; sorry.
 Processed + red meat (like bacon) is the worst for you (well, along with sugar).

 - Start each semester strong!
 If it seems easy, max out your grade (develop a buffer).
-It will get harder very quickly, and midterms are super challenging if you haven’t been working hard (and effectively) throughout the semester.
+It will get harder quickly, and midterms are super challenging if you haven’t worked hard (and effectively) throughout the semester.

 - Get to know professors.
 Say hi to them.
 Smile.
 Get to know one or two well each year.
 They can be great mentors and help you with internships and jobs.

 - Be organized; clean up your email inbox.
-Save things that are important (like emails from friends), but don’t let them clutter your inbox.
-Keep files on your computer organized for each of your courses and other aspects of your life.
+Save important things (like emails from friends), but don’t let them clutter your inbox.
+Keep files on your computer organized for each course and other aspects of your life.